FredKSchott/snowpack/www/_template/reference/configuration.md

 **Type**: `string`
 **Default**: `/`

 Specify the root of a project using Snowpack.

-Previously config.cwd
+(Previously: `config.cwd`)

+## workspaceRoot

+**Type**: `string`

+Specify the root of your workspace or monorepo, if you are using one.
+When configured, Snowpack will treat any sibling packages in your workspace like source files, and pass them through your unbundled Snowpack build pipeline during development.
+This allows for fast refresh, HMR support, file change watching, and other dev improvements when working in monorepos.

+When you build your site for production, symlinked packages will be treated like any other package, bundled and tree-shaken into single files for faster loading.

 ## install